emacs18/elpa-packages/el-search-readme.txt

 TODO:

-- There should be a way to go back to the starting position, like in Isearch, which does this with (push-mark isearch-opoint t) in `isearch-done'.

 - Add a help command that can be called while searching.

 - Make searching work in comments, too? (->